anegg0/tech-docs-demo-site/docs/API-HTTP-Standards.md

 ## Making requests

-Palm Studio's API supports `JSON`.
+gr0wing Studio's API supports `JSON`.
 Most `POST` and `PUT` requests require a valid `JSON` object as body.
 So all requests should supply the `Accept: application/json` header. `POST` requests must specify the `Content-Type: application/json` header.
 Response bodies are `JSON` encoded as well.

 ### Base-paths
-For all requests to Palm Studio APIs, the following base-paths have to be used for the PRO environment:
+For all requests to gr0wing Studio APIs, the following base-paths have to be used for the PRO environment:

 #### PRO environment